werther41/useless-app/documents/api-docs.md

 ## Base URL

-All API endpoints are prefixed with `/api/facts`
+Most API endpoints are prefixed with `/api/facts`.
+Real-time news endpoints use `/api/facts/real-time` and cron jobs use `/api/cron/retrieve-news`.

 ## Authentication